-Title of each class Trading Symbol(s) Name of each exchange on which registered Common stock, \$0.001 par value per share WORX Nasdaq Capital Market
+Name of each exchange on which Title of each class Trading Symbol(s) registered Common stock, \$0.001 par value per share WORX Nasdaq Capital Market

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by section 13 or 15(d) of the Securities Exchange Act of 1934 during the past 12 months, and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\square$ No $\square$
+Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes  No 🗆
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square